proxmox/proxmox-backup/docs/installation.rst

    `Proxmox Backup`_ without the server part.

-The disk image (ISO file) provided by Proxmox includes a complete Debian system ("buster" for version 1.x) as well as all necessary packages for the `Proxmox Backup`_ server.
+The disk image (ISO file) provided by Proxmox includes a complete Debian system as well as all necessary packages for the `Proxmox Backup`_ server.

 The installer will guide you through the setup process and allow you to partition the local disk(s), apply basic system configurations